A se ca gema sakun

 can by no means always explain why they mean what I believe them to mean!

-In order that all users of these pages will see the same characters, and to encourage Sakun with only typewriters available to them to write in Sakun, we have used English letters to represent Sakun sounds.
+In order that all users of these pages will see the same characters, we have used English letters to represent Sakun sounds.
 The table below emphasizes the most important ones.
 We have not attempted to represent tones except where their importance became obvious, often emphasized by our interlocutors.

 For ease of reference, the table, with equivalent IPA characters, is also available as a .pdf file.